The costs of making a will vary, depending on the size of your estate and how complex it is.

 A simple will might cost as little as £75—£200 plus VAT.
 A more complex will, for example one that prevents children inheriting until they reach a particular age, might be around £350-£400 plus VAT.
 If you have assets worth more than the inheritance tax threshold of £325,000, or own a business, you may need more detailed advice.

-For a better idea of what will-writing service will suit you best and the likely costs, contact QualitySolicitors on 08082747557; our Free First Advice is a free five-minute chat with us so we can tell you how we can help.
+For a better idea of what will-writing service will suit you best and the likely costs, contact QualitySolicitors on 08082747557; our Free Initial Assessment is a free five-minute chat with us so we can tell you how we can help.

 Of course it’s well known that in order to make a valid will, you need to declare that you’re of ‘sound mind’.
 That is, you have the mental capacity to think clearly about what you want to happen to your assets after your death.